Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning

 \paragraph{Meta-training setup} We evaluate the ability of our solution to learn rewards that can generalise to different speeds and that can be applied to different goals.
-To achieve this we consider learning rewards in three different contexts: a) we consider learning costs from perfectly time-aligned demonstrations performed with respect to different goals which were sampled uniformly within 1cm range from some chosen centre; b) we fix the goal and consider learning costs from time misaligned demonstrations that were split in two: demonstrations that took roughly 3 seconds to execute (within a range of 2.8 and 3.2 seconds); and demonstrations that took roughly 5 seconds to execute (between 4.8 and 5.2 seconds); and finally c) a mix of a) and b), namely we use time misaligned demonstrations provided for different goals. \paragraph{Scaling to misaligned demonstrations: relaxing the temporal alignment assumption} Figure~\ref{fig:meta-train} summarises the achieved desired speeds on the meta training task.
+To achieve this we consider learning rewards in three different contexts: a) we consider learning costs from perfectly time-aligned demonstrations performed with respect to four different goals which were sampled uniformly within 1cm range from some chosen centre; b) we fix the goal and consider learning costs from four time misaligned demonstrations that were split in two: demonstrations that took roughly 3 seconds to execute (within a range of 2.8 and 3.2 seconds); and demonstrations that took roughly 5 seconds to execute (between 4.8 and 5.2 seconds); and finally c) a mix of a) and b), namely we use 12 time misaligned demonstrations provided for different goals. \paragraph{Scaling to misaligned demonstrations: relaxing the temporal alignment assumption} Figure~\ref{fig:meta-train} summarises the achieved desired speeds on the meta training task.
 First column illustrates the achieved performance in a classic IRL setting (i.e. context `a` from above).
 We evaluate our solution on its ability to achieve desired speeds.
 We provide additional analysis including studying the ability of the solution to solve the desired spatial tasks in the Appendix Table~\ref{tabl:train_time_table}.
 As expected, our proposed solutions performed on-par with their non-temporally scaled alternatives.
 This, however, changes when we include a drastically varied speed of execution as depicted in the second (context `b`) and third (context `c`) columns.
 Learning structured temporally scaled RBF-based costs ($\lambda$-RBF) performed best on all tasks followed closely by the temporally varied MLP ($\lambda$-MLP).